Statistical Inference with Local Optima: Discussion

 \section{Discussion}

-In this paper, we analyzed the performance of an estimator derived by applying the gradient ascent method with multiple initializations.
-We study the asymptotic theory of such an estimator and investigate the properties of the corresponding CIs.
+In this paper, we analyzed the performance of an estimator derived from applying a gradient ascent method with multiple initializations.
+We study the asymptotic theory of such estimator and investigate the properties of the corresponding CIs.
 In what follows, we discuss possible extensions and future directions.